 - Consulting activities are advisory and related to service activities, the nature and scope of which are agreed with senior management.
 They are intended to add value and improve governance, risk management and control processes without the internal auditor assuming management responsibility, e.g. advice and guidance.
 The annual Internal Audit plan includes provision for consulting activities. - Fraud prevention and detection.
 Fraud is 'an illegal act categorised by deceit, concealment or violation of trust'.
+These acts are not dependent upon the threat of violence or physical force.
 Frauds are perpetrated by individuals and organisations to obtain money, property or services; to avoid payment or loss of services; or to secure personal or business advantage.